 A steadfast commitment to transparency necessitates clear communication, both internally and externally, regarding what your organization can provide.

 This involves discerning what aspects of your strategy are effective and which are not.
 This includes analyzing your most successful recruitment tactics and comparing costs to performance at various stages of the employment cycle to assess ROI.

 A carefully constructed employee value proposition is indispensable.
 Aspects such as flexibility, cross-geographical work, and improved work-life balance typically appeal to highly talented individuals, so your infrastructure should be robust enough to fulfil these expectations.

-using social media and technology as well as physical networking events to create a potentials network.
-Engaging top talent at the earliest opportunity is essential.
+Employ social media, technology, and physical networking events to establish a talent pool.
+Engaging top talent at the earliest possible stage is critical.

 Retaining Your Highly Talented People